Ward Kimball: Railfan

 Kimball is credited with helping Walt Disney for the inspiration to install the Disneyland Railroad at Disneyland.
 The inspiration for the Disneyland Railroad also partly came from Disney's personal gauge, live steam backyard Carolwood Pacific Railroad, which Kimball had partially constructed.
 Kimball's Grizzly Flats train station served as the model for the Disneyland Frontierland Train Station.
 As a tribute to Kimball, Engine No. 5 of the Disneyland Railroad is named the Ward Kimball.

 In addition, Kimball also designed the logo for the Wildcat Railroad in Los Gatos, California, owned by Billy Jones, a friend of Walt Disney who was an engineer for the Disneyland Railroad during its first week of operation.

 Kimball's talents are also evident in the reproduction steam locomotives built for the National Park Service at the Golden Spike National Historic Site at Promontory, Utah.
 Kimball helped match colors with an engine at the Smithsonian Institution and painted the artwork for the replicas of the Union Pacific No. 119 and Central Pacific Jupiter built by O'Connor Engineering Laboratories for the Park Service.
 Kimball was also in the 1975 video Model Railroading Unlimited as the host in the beginning of the movie and was showing parts of his GFRR.
 Kimball was featured in the 1987 Great Toy Train Layouts of America book and in the first installment of the Great Toy Train Layouts of America video series in 1988, produced by TM Books and Video.
+Kimball was a longtime member of the Train Collectors Association, a hobby association with the mission of preserving and promoting the history and enjoyment of toy trains through research, education, and community; setting collecting standards; and fostering appreciation for "Tinplate Toy Trains" and model railroading via museums, libraries, conventions, and local events for hobbyists worldwide.
+He was the national president of the organization from 1974 to 1975 and personally helped design some of the distinctive features of their national headquarters building in Strasburg, Pennsylvania.